ArthurYdalgo/laravext/docs/tools/routing.md

 You can also chain methods such as `->middleware('auth')`, `->withoutMiddleware('verified')` or `->name('admin.dashboard')` to the route declaration, as you would with a common route declaration.

+<sup>⚠️Important note⚠️: if you're declaring a nexus route, it'll not have the name of a previously automagically generated route, as it's a completely new route declaration.
+If you want to use the same name, you'll have to set it manually.</sub>

 ```php
 use Illuminate\Support\Facades\Route;